-Mount the 4.7K (472) resistor
+\ Mount the 4.7K (472) resistor

-Locate the 4.7K resistor (marked "472") at the far right edge of the board.
+Locate the 4.7K resistor (marked "472") near the far right edge of the board, next to the bottom row of driver chips.
 Solder in place and inspect the solder joints with a 10x jeweler's loupe afterwards and touch up any solder joints that don't look right.